Central Park, Louisville: History

 The DuPonts had made contingency plans for a public park on their property as early as 1883.
 In 1901, they hired nationally renowned landscape architect Frederick Law Olmsted to draw up a ground plan.
 Those plans finally came to fruition in 1904–05 when the old DuPont mansion was demolished and the basic outlines of the park as seen today were put into place.
-At the time, the Spanish mission style of architecture was in vogue, and Olmsted's firm used it brilliantly in its design of an open-air women and children's shelter and a gymnasium for men and boys complete with a swimming pool in the basement.
-It's one of only a handful of Spanish Mission style structures in Louisville.
+At the time, the Spanish mission style of architecture was in vogue, and Olmsted's firm used it in its design for an open-air women and children's shelter and a gymnasium for men and boys.
+This building is one of few of Spanish Mission style structures in the city.
 He also created a wading pool and athletic fields.
 The original walking trails from Louisville's 1883 Southern Exposition, which spilled over into the DuPont estate, were kept in place.